 \subsubsection{Data Augmentation}

-One popular approach to learning how to recognize translated images is to use data augmentation.
-This consists of creating several copies of the existing samples, and augmenting the dataset with them.
-It turns out that such data augmentation basically corresponds to using the average-fit kernel as (\ref{Average-Fit}).
-This can be seen as follows.
-Let us consider the case where we maximize the augmented data by including all translates of all images.
-Then the resulting dual problem for SVM margin maximization is:
+Data augmentation is a popular approach to learn how to recognize translated images.
+It augments the dataset by creating several translated copies of the existing samples.
+(A special case is the virtual support vectors method which augments the data with transformations of the support vectors and retrains \cite{scholkopf2002learning}.)
+SVM with kernel $K_{base}$ applied to the augmented data is equivalent to employing the average-fit kernel as (\ref{Average-Fit}).
+Consider the case where the augmented data consists of all translates of each image.
+The resulting dual problem for SVM margin maximization \cite{cortes1995support} is: